tnbeatty/TNB_IntlPop/README.md

 Code Structure
 ---

 Although the app is relatively simple, we use some of the basic features of Angular JS and a straightforward directory system to give the code some structure.
-Ultimately, this should be tremendously helpful as we add features and as other programmers continue to contribute to the development of IntlPop!.
+Ultimately, this should be tremendously helpful as we add features and as other programmers continue to contribute to the development of IntlPop.

 ### /api